keptn/keptn.github.io/content/docs/0.6.0/concepts/glossary/index.md

 **Shipyard:** A shipyard is the declarative means to divide an environment (e.g., Kubernetes cluster) into project stages and to specify workflows for each project stage.

 **Workflow:** A workflow declares a set of tasks for realizing a delivery or operations process.
 A workflow is triggered by an external event, i.e., by a *domain event*.
-Examples for domain events are the availability of a new artifact which should be deployed (i.e., a `new-artifact` event) or the occurence of a problem (i.e., a `problem` event).
+Examples for domain events are the availability of a new artifact which should be deployed (i.e., a `new-artifact` event) or the occurrencece of a problem (i.e., a `problem` event).

 **Task:** A task is the smallest executable unit in a workflow.
 A task is triggered by an event.